The Classification of Two-Dimensional Extended Topological Field Theories: Introduction

+Chapter~\ref{SymMonBicatChapt} is purely algebraic/categorical and gives an extensive foundational treatment of symmetric monoidal bicategories.
+After developing the basic theory of symmetric monoidal bicategories we study a very general approach to the theory of presentations of symmetric monoidal bicategories.
+This approach, which in the literature is called the theory of \emph{generalized computads}, applies not just to the symmetric monoidal bicategories but to almost any similar categorical notion.
+We introduce two new such notions, \emph{unbiased semistrict symmetric monoidal 2-categories} and \emph{quasistrict symmetric monoidal 2-categories} which are stricter notions of symmetric monoidal bicategory.
+Finally we prove several versions of coherence results for symmetric monoidal bicategories, which are essential tools in our classification of topological field theories.

-In Chapter \ref{ClassificationChapter} we unite the categorical and the geometric results.
+In Chapter~\ref{ClassificationChapter} we unite the categorical and the geometric results.
 We define the symmetric monoidal bordism bicategory and several variations of it.
 We then prove the main theorems in the unoriented and oriented cases.
-By the results of Chapter \ref{SymMonBicatChapt} , there are three criteria which must be checked to prove these classification theorems.
-The first two are relatively easy.
-The last criteria follows from the main differential topology results of Chapter \ref{ChapPlanarDecomp}.
 Finally, we discuss some of the consequence of these theorems.
 In particular we completely analyze 2D topological field theories with values in the bicategory of algebras, bimodules and intertwiners (over a fixed commutative ground ring).
 We identify these in terms of classically studied structures.